 A tale of sparkly treasures, mangled words, peculiar meetings, and a packrat who discovers the meaning of family and home.

 Everything is perfect in Flora’s packrat life, although there’s something awful about the dreaded cliff.
 “Beware!” packrats warn, and Flora’s stomach twists into knots.
-But when she learns about the ancestral packrat home stuffed in the cliff’s crack and the killer who has taken it over, everything changes.
+But when she learns about the ancestral packrat home stuffed in the cliff’s crack and the intruder who has taken over, everything changes.
 Including Flora’s perfect life.

 “This is a delightful story for young readers interested in animals and nature. . . .a feast for developing vocabularies, as Flora—who talked early—loves words and puns.
 The resulting text is linguistically rich and frequently humorous.
 Spot art at the beginnings of chapters helps readers visualize the animals and setting, enhancing the mood of the story.
 An entertaining animal adventure.”
 Kirkus Reviews